Point cloud classification using PointCNN

 The following tips and best-practices can be used while using PointCNN:

 • The 3D deep learning tools in the 3D Analyst extension, takes care of the coordinate system, and related discrepancies, automatically.
-So, one can train a model using ArcGIS Pro on a dataset with a metric coordinate system, then use that trained model on a dataset with any other coordinate system, and vice-versa without any need of re-projection.
+So, one can train a model using ArcGIS Pro on a dataset with a metric coordinate system, then use that trained model on a dataset with any other coordinate system, and vice-versa without any need for re-projection.

-• If the object of interest is significantly larger or smaller in size than the default value of block_size, then a better value can be used for improving the results further.
-Like, for a dataset in a metric coordinate system, a 'warehouse' won't fit in a '50 meter' x '50 meter' block_size, hence the block_size can be increased in this case.
+• If the object of interest is significantly larger or smaller in size than the default value of Block Size, then a better value can be used for improving the results further.
+Like, for a dataset in a metric coordinate system, a 'warehouse' won't fit in a '50 meter' x '50 meter' Block Size, hence the Block Size can be increased in this case.

 • Through a series of experiments, it was found that an additional one or two extra_features apart from X, Y, and Z usually works best, in most cases.
-Over usage of 'extra attributes' for model training might reduce 'how generic the trained model will be'.
+Over usage of 'extra attributes' for model training might reduce generalization, i.e. 'how generic the trained model will be'.

-• Deciding which 'extra attributes' to consider, depends upon the properties of the object of interest, nature of noise, sensor-specific attributes, etc.
+• Deciding which 'extra attributes' to consider, depends upon the properties of the object of interest, the nature of noise, sensor-specific attributes, etc.

 • If the training and validation dataset is very large and each epoch is taking a lot of time to complete, then iters_per_epoch can be used to see the epoch/training table quickly by reducing the time taken for the completion of an epoch.
 This is achieved by a random selection/filtering of fewer batches, governed by the user-provided value of iters_per_epoch.
-So in each epoch the model is exposed to a lesser number of randomly selected batches, this results in faster completion of an epoch, but it can lead to more numbers of epochs before the model converges.
+So in each epoch, the model is exposed to a lesser number of randomly selected batches, this results in faster completion of an epoch, but it can lead to more numbers of epochs before the model converges.

 Figure 7.
 Class-based masking of points, to understand the nature of noise in the prediction.

-• Target classification and class preservation in Classify Points Using Trained Model tool, can be used in conjunction to combine the knowledge of multiple trained models for a single scene.
+• Target Classification and Class Preservation in Classify Points Using Trained Model tool, can be used in conjunction to combine the knowledge of multiple trained models for a single scene.

-• Features like, classes_of_interest and min_points are especially useful when training a model for SfM or mobile/terrestrial point clouds.
+• Parameters like, classes_of_interest and min_points are especially useful when training a model for SfM or mobile/terrestrial point clouds.
 In specific scenarios when the 'training data' is not small, these features can be very useful in speeding up the 'training time', improving the convergence during training, and addressing the class imbalance up to some extent.

-• Fine-tuning a pre-trained model is only preferred if the 'object of interest' is either same or similar, else it is not beneficial.
-Otherwise, fine-tuning a pre-trained model can save cost, time, and compute resources while providing better accuracy/quality in results.
+• Fine-tuning a pretrained model is only preferred if the 'object of interest' is either same or similar, else it is not beneficial.
+Otherwise, fine-tuning a pretrained model can save cost, time, and compute resources while providing better accuracy/quality in results.

-• For fine-tuning a PointCNN model with default architecture settings; 'class structure', 'extra attributes', and max_points should match between the pre-trained model and the exported 'training data'.
+• For fine-tuning a model with default architecture settings; 'Class Structure', 'Extra Attributes', and 'Block Point Limit' should match between the pretrained model and the exported 'training data'.

 References